google/fscrypt/README.md

 ## Running and Installing

-`fscrypt` currently has no runtime dependencies.
+`fscrypt` has the following runtime dependencies:
+*   Kernel support for filesystem encryption (this will depend on your kernel configuration and specific filesystem)

 Installing it just requires placing it in your path or running `make install`.
 Change `$GOBIN` to change the install location of `fscrypt`.
 By default, `fscrypt` is installed to `$GOPATH/bin`.

 ## Example Usage